xrexonx/gulp-copy/readme.md

 # gulp-copy

-Enables you to copy files blah blah
+Enables you to copy or transfer files on your gulp task (gulpfile.js).
 ## Install

 ```